 The ASC is the regulatory agency responsible for administering the province's securities laws.
-It is entrusted to foster a fair and efficient capital market in Alberta and to protect investors.
+It is entrusted with fostering a fair and efficient capital market in Alberta and with protecting investors.

 The Securities Act (Alberta) is designed to ensure that Alberta’s capital market operates fairly and efficiently for participants and that investors have timely, accurate information on which to base investment decisions.
 It also ensures that those who sell securities in Alberta are registered and that they conduct themselves according to applicable laws and professional standards.

 The ASC regulates all securities-related activity in Alberta, either directly or indirectly through self-regulatory organizations (SROs).
 To ensure SROs effectively conduct this regulation in a manner that meets our standards and fulfills our responsibilities, securities regulators conduct regular reviews of these organizations.

 The ASC regulates the activities in Alberta of the Investment Industry Regulatory Organization of Canada (IIROC), the Mutual Fund Dealers Association of Canada (MFDA), the Natural Gas Exchange Inc. and the Alberta Watt Exchange Limited.
 Along with the British Columbia Securities Commission, the ASC oversees the operations of the TSX Venture Exchange (TSXV).

 Alberta’s Lieutenant Governor in Council appoints ASC Commission Members.
 Members determine policy, consider and approve new rules and recommend changes to the Securities Act (Alberta), the regulations made pursuant to the Act, and the Alberta Securities Commission Rules.